Summer research internships

 • Successful applicants will need to have the right to work in UK, and if studying on a visa will need to abide by the conditions on the visa regarding work.

-We welcome applications from those with protected characteristics or who are from groups traditionally underrepresented in higher education.
+We welcome applications from those with protected characteristics or who are from groups traditionally underrepresented in Higher Education.

 What kind of project will I work on?

-• The project can last for up to 350 hours (equivalent to 35 hours per week x 10 weeks) and must take place during the summer vacation between 10 June – 1 September 2024.
+• The project can last for up to 350 hours (equivalent to 35 hours per week x 10 weeks) and must take place during the summer vacation between 8 June – 7 September 2026.

 • The work conducted during a vacation internship should not be used towards credit bearing modules – this is additional experience to your degree programme.